espocrm/documentation/docs/administration/troubleshooting.md

 ### Backtrace printing

-Enablind trace printing will print a backtrace to the log for every thrown exception.
-Can be very useful for debuging occurred errors.
+Enabling trace printing will print a backtrace to the log for every thrown exception.
+Can be very useful for debugging occurred errors.

 In `data/config-internal.php` (or `data/config.php`):